mlswg/mls-protocol/draft-ietf-mls-protocol.md

     hash, and group context extensions from the new state
   * The confirmation_tag from the MLSPlaintext object
   * Other extensions as defined by the application
-  * Sign the GroupInfo using the member's private signing key
+  * Sign the GroupInfo with the label `"GroupInfo"` using the member's private signing key
   * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret` for the new epoch (see {{welcoming-new-members}})